 David specializes in blackwork tattoos similar in style to classic woodcuts, etchings, and pen and ink drawings.
-His favorite subjects are found in nature, include animals, bones, skulls, and pretty girls with horns.
+His favorite subjects are found in nature, include animals, bones, skulls, and figures with horns.
 The best way to contact him is through his website, you can schedule appointments with him directly once a month, and keep up with his news on Instagram.

 Moon Tattoo is at 1736 W Anderson Ln, Austin, TX 78757.
 This is the North central area of Austin.
 Look for our big mural while driving West on Anderson!
 Take a look at the map in the Contact section to help with directions.